 PLANA: Please consult with a counselor about specific courses needed or see the college catalog "Graduation Requirements" section.
-Plan A is designed for transfer to a four-year college or university.
+PlanAis designed for transfer to a four-year college or university.
 However, requirements vary depending upon the individual institution.
-Please consult with a counselor for the specific requirements of the university you plan to attend.
+Please consult with a counselor for the specific requirements of the university you plan to attend

+consult with a counselor for the specific requirements of the university you plan to attenu.

 3-6 Units English Composition

 6-9 Units Communication/Analytical Thinking

 3 Units Natural Sciences

 3 Units Humanities

 9 Units Social/Behavioral Sciences (including American History & Governments)

-Health/Physical Education
+3-4 Units Health/Physical Education

-3-4 Units
+3-5 Units Math Competency